tpartner/LimeSurvey-Adjustable-Semantic-Differential-Array/README.md

 **Implementation:**

 1) Extract the download and upload the **Adjustable-Semantic-Diff-Array** folder to */pathToLimeSurvey/upload/themes/question/*.
-(In LS4, you can import the zip file via the Question themes interface)

 2) Create an Array type question, click Save.